weecology/DeepForest/docs/case_study_FrenchGuiana.md

-# Case Study - Drone Imagery
+# Case Study - Drones

 This is a demonstration notebook of using DeepForest to predict and train models for individual tree segmentation in drone imagery.
 The goal of this notebook is to orient users to the general DeepForest workflow.
 Due to data sharing agreements, the data in this example is not available.
 For more information on the data see the excellent: